top of page

 REFLUX

-A return or backward flow; gastroesophageal (GE) reflux occurs when portions of feedings or other stomach contents flow back up into the esophagus.
+A return or backward flow of fluid; gastroesophageal reflux (GERD) occurs when feedings or other stomach contents flow back up into the esophagus

 REGIONAL CENTER

-One of a network of state-funded agencies which helps to coordinate community services and resources to infants at risk of having a developmental delay; also provides services and coordination of resources to children and adults with specific developmental disabilities.
+A network of state-funded agencies that help to coordinate community services and resources to infants at risk of having a developmental delay; these teams also provide services and coordinate resources for children and adults with specific developmental disabilities

-A medical doctor who is training to become a Pediatrician.
-A residency program is usually three years long.
-First year residents are sometimes referred to as interns.
-Third year residents are sometimes called senior residents.
+A medical doctor who is training to become a pediatrician; a residency program is usually three years long; first year residents are referred to as interns; third year residents are called senior residents

 RESPIRATORY DISTRESS SYNDROME (RDS)

-A common breathing problem of premature infants caused by insufficient surfactant in the baby's lung.
-This results in an excessive stiffness of the baby's lungs.
-See also SURFACTANT
+A common breathing problem of premature infants caused by insufficient levels of surfactant in the lung; this results in an excessive stiffness of the baby's lungs; see also SURFACTANT

 SEIZURE